tensorflow/models/attention_ocr/README.md

 python train.py --checkpoint=model.ckpt-399731
 ```

-## How to use your own image data to train the Model?
+## How to use your own image data to train the model

 You need to define a new dataset.
 There are two options:

 1. Store data in the same format as the FSNS dataset and just reuse the
 [python/datasets/fsns.py](https://github.com/tensorflow/models/blob/master/attention_ocr/python/datasets/fsns.py)
 module.
-E.g. create a file datasets/newtextdataset.py
+E.g., create a file datasets/newtextdataset.py:
 ```
 import fsns